Hiking & Running

 The right footwear can make the difference between happy feet that can go for miles and miserable feet that just want to go home.
 Wear wicking socks to prevent blisters, and well-fitting shoes or boots with a sturdy tread to avoid slipping on wet leaves and rocks.

-Waterproofing boots is the first and most important step to keeping your feet dry and warm.
+Waterproofing boots is one of the most important steps to keep your feet dry and warm.
 Here’s how to waterproof boots for wet fall hikes:

 - Clean boots and brush away dirt to prep the surface for waterproofing.